yanrising/Luiq/README.md

 yarn deploy:fantom
 ```

-Copy and paste the Smart Contract Address into the `./scripts/trade.js` first paramter if the function.
+Copy and paste the Smart Contract Address into the `./scripts/trade.js` first paramter of the function.